 o Increased microbial activity: Biochar provides a habitat for beneficial soil microorganisms such as bacteria and fungi.
 These microorganisms play a crucial role in breaking down organic matter and converting nutrients into forms that plants can readily absorb.
 By promoting microbial activity, biochar supports a healthy soil ecosystem and enhances overall soil fertility.

 o Carbon sequestration: Biochar is a form of stable carbon that remains in the soil for an extended period, sometimes even for hundreds or thousands of years.
-By adding biochar to the soil, carbon from plant material is effectively locked away, mitigating the release of greenhouse gases into the atmosphere, and contributing to climate change mitigation efforts.
+By adding biochar to the soil, carbon from plant material is effectively locked away, reducing the release of greenhouse gases into the atmosphere, and contributing to climate change mitigation efforts.

 o Reduced soil erosion: The incorporation of biochar into soil can enhance its structural stability, preventing erosion caused by wind and water.
 It helps bind soil particles together, reducing the risk of soil loss during heavy rainfall or strong winds.